pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/queryset_scoping.rst

 ``get_queryset`` method to your ViewSet which returns the filtered QuerySet.

-To look up objects by permission easily from an existing QuerySet use the ``get_objects_for_user`` provided by pulpcore or django-guardian.
-Here's an example where all items are displayed accessible via either of the permission frameworks:
+To look up objects by permission easily from an existing QuerySet use the ``get_objects_for_user`` provided by pulpcore.
+Here's an example:

 .. code-block:: python